nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ### Common data issues, housekeeping and clean-up tasks

-Ask the Target supplier or Commissioning Support Unit (CSU) to walk through any common/known data issues when migrating to the new system - these may vary from system to system.
+Ask the new supplier (target) or Commissioning Support Unit (CSU) to walk through any common/known data issues when migrating to the new system - these may vary from system to system.

 The objective is to identify any tasks that the Practice can start rectifying early and before the [Initial data production phase](initial-data-production).
 As time goes on, the amount of work the Practice needs to complete will grow, so getting ahead can ease the pressure.